Free Canada-wide shipping on orders $69+.

 The Chemical "Cocktail" vs. The "Solo Act"

 The biggest difference between these two plants lies in their chemistry.
-Both contain compounds called Iridoids - the "keys" that unlock your cat's happy response.
+Both contain compounds called iridoids — the molecular "keys" that unlock your cat's happy response.
+But they don't work the same way.

 What's Happening in Your Cat's Brain?